Crisil Mutual Fund Ranking: Meaning, Parameters, & Criteria

 - Ratings are exclusively assigned to open-ended mutual funds; interval funds, ETFs, and closed-ended funds are not considered.

-- Net Asset Value (NAV) is calculated over three years for dynamic, medium to long, equity, hybrid, gilt, and medium duration funds.
-For Arbitrage, corporate funds, short-duration funds (liquid funds), funds of banking or PSU sector, and credit risk funds, the NAV is calculated over one year.
+- Net Asset Value (NAV) is calculated over three years for equity, hybrid, and debt funds.
+For corporate bonds, credit risk, PSUs, and other short-duration funds, the NAV is calculated over one year.

 - Equities with an Asset Under Management (AUM) cutoff of Rs.
-10 crores, Debt, and Hybrid with an AUM cutoff of Rs.
-50 crores, and Debt funds (including money market, ultra-short-term, & liquid funds) with less than one-year maturity should have an AUM cutoff of Rs.
-250 crores.
+10 cr., debt, and hybrid with an AUM cutoff of Rs.
+50 cr., and debt funds (including money market, ultra-short-term, & liquid funds) with less than one-year maturity should have an AUM cutoff of Rs.
+250 cr..

 - Portfolio disclosure for three years is required as of the last quarter.